moixllik/v-mongo/src/README.md

 ```

 ### Windows

 It is necessary to specify the path to the [DLLs](https://github.com/moixllik/v-mongo/tree/main/thirdparty/win64/bin) (`bson-1.0` and `mongoc-1.0`) or have them in the same folder as the executable.
+Also the compiler [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/es/visual-cpp-build-tools/).